mmKALLL/Neuroking/README.md

 ##Roadmap
 Planned for 0.2:
-- Create Systems - they will manage the network and optimize the parameters to maximise a fitness function.
+- Create Systems - they will manage the network and optimize the parameters to maximize a fitness function.
 - Nodes with optimizable parameters
 - Nodes which pass sums of their inputs to their outputs
 - Weak and strong weighted connections